Meet the Bunnies Who Need You to Ditch Angora

 The rabbits who survive this torture for two to five years end up having their throats slit and their dead bodies skinned or sold.

-More than 1.9 MILLION people have already watched our undercover exposé and learned more about the tragic lives of rabbits on angora farms.
+More than 1.9 MILLION people watched our undercover exposé and learned more about the tragic lives of rabbits on angora farms.
 And guess what?
-The parent company of Calvin Klein, Tommy Hilfiger, IZOD, ARROW, Van Heusen, and other brands—has confirmed that it’s pulling from its shelves and banning any products made with angora!
+Tons of companies like PacSun, rue21, Forever 21, Express, Calvin Klein, Tommy Hilfiger, and Eddie Bauer have stopped selling any products made with angora!
 Super-popular and fashion-forward retailer H&M has also made a compassionate change after seeing PETA Asia’s undercover footage.
-The company has ceased the production of any items made with angora and will be accepting customer returns on any angora items that have been purchased.
-Woo!
+The company ceased the production of any items made with angora and even accepted customer returns on any angora items that had been purchased.
+Woo! 🙌

-If you ❤ bunnies and hate that they’re being tortured for their fur, know that you can help STOP this cruelty by pledging to ditch angora for good!
-It’s as easy as reading the tags on clothes when you’re out shopping and putting down anything that is made from angora.
+You can help STOP this cruelty!
+It’s as easy as reading the tags on clothes when you’re shopping and putting down anything that is made from angora.